mattmongeon/rpi_examples_indigo/gpio_programming.md

 provides some debouncing time to the entry to eliminate a flood of rising edge triggers.

 Now that the code is initializing the pins and watching for a rising edge from the button it is time to make use of it.
-The following code snippt it puts it all together.
+The following code snippet it puts it all together.

     import rospy
     import RPi.GPIO as GPIO